bogdanRada/capistrano_multiconfig_parallel/README.md

 ```ruby
   gem install capistrano_multiconfig_parallel -v 2.0.1
 ```

+You will need to have [MRI >= 2.2](http://www.ruby-lang.org) when you install in this way due to activesupport dependency, because this way there is no way of specifying a older version of activesupport.

 Please read [Release Details](https://github.com/bogdanRada/capistrano_multiconfig_parallel/releases) if you are upgrading.
 We break backward compatibility between large ticks but you can expect it to be specified at release notes.